LeoVacher/LeoVacher.github.io/_pages/other.md

 ## Philosophy of sciences and differential geometry

 I am currently doing a master's degree in [logic, history and philosophy of sciences](https://philo.shs-nancy.univ-lorraine.fr/resumes-des-cours-maldelhis-ead).
-I would like to write a thesis on the interpretations of gauge theories and Gauge interpretation of gravity.
+I would like to write a thesis on the interpretations of gauge theories and Gauge interpretation of gravity with a strong grounding in differential geometry.

 You can find here some of my short essays:
 - [philosophy of mathematics](https://leovacher.github.io/files/Philo_maths_Vacher.pdf) (french).
 On the identity of indescirnables in mathematical structuralism.